songanbui/pkgcloud/docs/providers/cloudstack/README.md

 ### Authentication

-For all of the Openstack services, you create a client with the same options:
+For all of the Cloudstack services, you create a client with the same options:

 ```Javascript
 var client = require('pkgcloud').compute.createClient({